Jinhu-Wang/Testing-the-robustness-of-LiDAR-vegetation-metrics-to-varying-point-densities/README.md

 This folder consists of the Python scripts used for plotting boxplots of the computed vegetation metrics for various plot sizes and point densities.

-## Link to Zenodo source data and output
+## Link to Zenodo source datasets and output
 [Datasets for testing the robustness of LiDAR vegetation metrics to varying point densities](https://zenodo.org/records/12783696).